oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
-When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Issuer-Issued Disclosures, separate from the SD-JWT itself.
+When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Disclosures, separate from the SD-JWT itself.

-The Holder decides which claims to disclose to a Verifier.
-The Holder sends the SD-JWT and the so-called Holder-Selected Disclosures (HS-Disclosures) to the Verifier.
+The Holder decides which claims to disclose to a Verifier and forwards the respective Disclosures together with the SD-JWT to the Verifier.
 The Verifier has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
-The Verifier will not, however, learn any claim values not disclosed in HS-Disclosures.
+The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

 While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use